TelerikAcademy/Object-Oriented-Programming/Topics/03. Extension-Methods-Delegates-Lambda-LINQ/README.md

   - Defined as `static`
   - Use `this` keyword before its first argument to specify the class to be extended
 - Extension methods are "attached" to the extended class
-  - Can also be called from **statically** through the defining static class
+  - Can also be called **statically** through the defining static class

 <!-- attr: { showInPresentation:true, hasScriptWrapper:false } -->